spherex-xyz/spherex-contracts/README.md

 * `SphereXEngine` - The main logic module.
 Holds the protection rules.
 Controlled by a default admin, and an "OPERATOR_ROLE".
 * `SphereXProtected` - An abstract contract the customer inherits from in his contracts.
 Contains the bindings (i.e. `modifier`s) to pass data from current execution to `SphereXEngine`.

-* `SphereXProtectedProxy` - The main contract for a protected proxy functionallity, structures like oz's Proxy.sol contract, it passes data to the engine for every delegate call to the implementation.
+* `SphereXProtectedProxy` - The main contract for a protected proxy functionality, structures like oz's Proxy.sol contract, it passes data to the engine for every delegate call to the implementation.

 * `ProtectedProxies` - A directory containing several oz proxy patterns such as Transparent, ERC1967, Beacon, etc already integrated with SphereXProtectedProxy for easy out of the box use.

-**reverts the transaction**.
+### Flow

+During the transaction the various contracts in the protocol send data to the `SphereXEngine`.
+If at any point in the transaction the `SphereXEngine` classifies the behavior as "suspicious", it **reverts the transaction**.

-We will talk about the way the _suspicious behavior_ is defined.
+#### How _suspicious behavior_ is tested for.

 Data collection is done using modifiers that are implemented in `SphereXProtected` and are inherited by the various client contracts.
 This means that if a function is not decorated with our modifier or observed by our proxy, information from that function will not be collected and checked for suspicious behavior.